-(a) Only one attorney for each party shall examine or cross-examine a witness.
-The attorney stating objections during direct examination shall be the attorney recognized for cross-examination.

-(b) Refer to all persons, including witnesses, other counsel, and parties, by their surnames and not by their first or given names.

-(c) In examining a witness, counsel generally shall not repeat or echo the previous testimony or answers given by a witness.

-(d) The examination and cross-examination of each witness shall be limited to questions addressed to the witness.
-Counsel shall refrain from making statements, comments or remarks prior to asking a question or after a question has been answered.

-(e) Counsel shall admonish all persons at counsel table that gestures, facial expressions, audible comments, or the like, as manifestations of approval or disapproval during the testimony of witnesses, or at any other time, are prohibited.

-8. Objections are to be limited to stating "objection" and the basis for the objection ("Objection, leading") or the number of the Federal Rules of Evidence relied upon ("Objection, Rule 403").
-Do not explain or argue the grounds for objections in the presence of the jury unless asked to do so by the Judge.

-9. Address all remarks to the Judge, not opposing counsel, and do not make disparaging or acrimonious remarks toward opposing counsel or witnesses.
+- (a) Only one attorney for each party may examine or cross-examine a witness.
+The attorney stating objections during direct examination will be the attorney who conducts cross-examination. - (b) Refer to all persons, including witnesses, other counsel, and parties, by their surnames and not by their first or given names. - (c) When examining a witness, counsel should avoid repeating or echoing the witness' previous testimony or answers. - (d) The examination and cross-examination of each witness must be limited to questions addressed to the witness.
+Counsel shall refrain from making statements, comments or remarks before asking a question after a question has been answered. - (e) Counsel shall admonish all persons at counsel table that gestures, facial expressions, audible comments, or the like, which manifest approval or disapproval during the testimony of witnesses, or at any other time, are prohibited. - 8.
+Objections are limited to stating "objection" and the basis for the objection ("objection, leading") or the number of the Federal Rules of Evidence relied upon ("Objection, Rule 403").
+Do not explain or argue the grounds for objections in the presence of the jury unless asked to do so by the judge. - 9.
+Address all remarks to the judge, not opposing counsel, and do not make disparaging or acrimonious remarks toward opposing counsel or witnesses.

-10. Gum chewing or reading of newspapers or magazines are not permitted while court is in session.
-Beepers, cellular telephones, Blackberries, and any other noise-making electronic equipment must be turned off while in court.

-11. Counsel should try to anticipate problems that will arise during trial and take them up with the Court and opposing counsel out of the presence of the jury.
+- 10. Gum chewing, eating, and reading are prohibited while court is in session.
+Cellular telephones and other noise-making electronic devices must be turned off while in court generally and when court is in session. - 11.
+Counsel should anticipate problems that may arise during trial and address them with the Court and opposing counsel outside of the jury's presence.
 Appropriate motions in limine in advance of trial are encouraged.
-If during trial it becomes necessary for an attorney to confer with the Court at the bench, the Court's permission should be obtained.

-12. Counsel shall not make motions (e.g., a motion for a mistrial) in the presence of the jury.
-Such matters may be raised at recess.

-13. Offers of, or requests for, a stipulation should be made privately, not within the hearing of the jury.

-14. Professionalism and civility are not aspirational but mandatory in this courtroom.
+If during trial it becomes necessary for an attorney to confer with the Court at the bench, the Court's permission should be obtained. - 12.
+Counsel shall not make motions (e.g., a motion for a mistrial) in the presence of the jury.
+Such matters may be raised at recess. - 13.
+Offer of, or request for, a stipulation should be made privately, not within the hearing of the jury. - 14.
+Professionalism and civility are not aspirational but mandatory in this courtroom.